 Compliance Area:

+If a sample contains unacceptable material such as construction debris, asphalt, clay balls, oil, pollutants and any other foreign materials the area shall be remediated regardless of the aerial extent of the noncompliant material.

+If a sample is noncompliant for the silt content, shell content, or Munsell color and the aerial extent exceeds 10,000 square feet the area shall be remediated.

+Should coarse gravel/rocks or excessive amounts of large shell be identified in excess of 50% of background in any 10,000 square ft area, then the non-compatible material shall be removed from the beach fill or remediated.

 2. Notification.
 If an area of newly constructed beach does not meet the sediment compliance specifications, then the Department (JCPCompliance@dep.state.fl.us) will be notified.
 Notification will indicate the vertical and horizontal extent and location of any areas of noncompliant beach fill material and remediation planned.
 As outlined in section E.4 below, the Permittee will immediately undertake remediation actions without additional approvals from the Department.
 The results of any remediation will be reported to the Department following completion of the remediation activities and shall indicate the volume of noncompliant fill material removed and replaced.